1092772959/CSGY_6083_Database/README.md

-[toc]

 ## Introduction

 We report on the design and implementation of the relational database system of our question answering service.
 To use this  service, user required to sign up with their username, email and pasword.
 They can also have their profile, city, state, country, level information included.

 After signing up, user can post their question.
 Each question should specify one topic it belongs apart from title and body.
 There are some predefined topics stored in multi-level hierarchy.
 Each topic may have one parent topic.
 For example, Database is a sub-topic of Computer Science.

 Besides, user can also post answers to other questions.
 They may answer the same question for multiple times.
-They may also answer their own question for following up.
 We also record the likes of each answer, user can only like the answer for once.
 The questioner can mark the question whether it is solved or selecting the best answer according to the number of likes.

 In order to encourage the user to get involved and make the forum more active.
 There are three kinds of level (basic, advanced, expert) telling the status of each user.
 The new user is in the basic level.
 The criteriums for the different levels is based on the number of answers user posted.